ADD. ADHD. Whatever you would like to call it, those of us who live with it know it is no walk in the park.

 As she progressed into preschool, she was successful academically.
 She’s got a great little brain that remembers things quickly, and an UN-ending curiosity.
 Preschool fit well into the constant stimulus she was always most happy with.
 The only area that continued to pop up was social and behavioral issues.
 She was always socially immature for her age, not handling things like most kids her age.
 She was a bit more volatile, and less-able to handle the social ups and downs.
 There was never a real best friend because most kids could only take her in small doses…her energy and inflexibility was exhausting for THEM too!

 At home, her tantrums were remarkable.
 She had had a difficult time assessing personal boundaries (still does) and quickly escalated into ‘crazy girl’ when anything exciting or physical started.
 And once crazy girl hits there is no hearing…she is in her own super-hyped up world with those eardrums turned off.
 I learned quickly that routine was our friend and ally.
 Deviate, and our toddler/young girl would meltdown or cause major problems.
 I learned to talk about changes or plans before they happened…and then repeat that same conversation lots of times.
 I learned to avoid crazy, over-stimulating environments whenever possible.

 Moving into Kindergarten, she did pretty well too.
 She has a very likable personality, and Kinders never sit still for more than 10 minutes at a time anyways.
 She also had a handle on the vast majority of content covered in the Kinder curriculum before she even started, making the content a mental breeze for her.
-She still struggles socially finding best friends.
+She still struggled socially finding best friends.
 Kids all seemed to like her, but in small doses.

 First Taking the GF Plunge: